stecenator/toys/README.md

 - repl_kiler.pl - a script used to cancel replicate node TSM processess (as per for now, replicte node command has no duration attribute)
 - sanvalidate -Simple Brocade SAN zonning validation tool.
 It conects to SAN switch gets the running config and reports some usefull information.
 - lspv2nmon.py - converts AIX lspv output into `namon -g group-file` compatible file.
 Usefull with large, multi-disk systems.
+- dirstats.py - recursively scans given directory and prints percentage of predefined FileTiers.
+Used for sizing HSM settings in GPFS.

 Generic modules for handling some aspects of OS and TSM: